RobertaAndrade/blog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+# Ruby version

-* System dependencies

-* Configuration
+* ruby-3.2.2

+# This code allows

+* view posts published by all users sorted by date

-* Database creation
+* pagination

-* Database initialization
+* registered comments

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* anonymous comments

+* login and registration

-* ...
+* password recovery